 Does it Improve or Impair Your Life?

 It would be fair to say that if you have an irresistible craving to hear as much music as you can while shirking the rest of your responsibilities you might have a problem.
 If you spend your entire paycheck on unnecessary equipment or records, you might have a problem.

-On the other hand, if you can manage to balance a strong interest in music on top of getting everything you need to done, you probably don’t have the so called M.A.D.
+On the other hand, if you can manage to balance a strong interest in music on top of getting everything you need to do, you probably don’t have the so-called M.A.D.